Transportation Planning Division Student Paper Competition

 The Transportation Planning Division (TPD) is looking for outstanding student papers on current transportation planning or policy issues.
 The purpose is to recognize and reward work completed for courses in accredited graduate planning programs.
 Please nominate and encourage your students to participate in the contest.
-Winners will be announced at the APA National Conference in Phoenix, Arizona, April 2-5, 2016.
+Winners will be announced at the APA National Planning Conference in New York City, May 6–9, 2017.

 Awards will be given as follows for the three best papers:

 Winning papers (or summaries) will be published in the TPD's quarterly newsletter.
-The TPD may also submit full versions of the winning paper for peer review and possible presentation at the Annual Meeting of the Transportation Research Board and for publication in APA's Planning Magazine.
+The Division may also submit full versions of the winning paper for possible publication in APA's Planning magazine.

 Criteria for Submission

-- Papers must have been originally written by a single author for a class in a PAB-accredited graduate planning program during calendar years 2014 or 2015.
-The program chair, a faculty member, or the AICP liaison may nominate a paper by indicating when and for what course the paper was prepared; students may not nominate their own paper.
-Doctoral students are not eligible for this award.
+- Papers must have been originally written by a single author for a class in a PAB-accredited graduate planning program during calendar years 2015 or 2016.
+The program chair, a faculty member, or the AICP liaison must nominate a paper by forwarding it to email@example.com.
+Students may not nominate their own paper and doctoral students are not eligible for this award.

 - Each accredited program may submit a maximum of two papers.